aredn/aredn/How to Use GitHub for AREDN.md

 To contribute to the AREDN project you first must create your own GitHub account.
 This is free and easy to do by following these steps:

 1. Open your web browser and navigate to the GitHub URL `https://github.com`.
 2. Click the `Sign Up` button and enter a username, email, and password.
-We suggest using your callsign as the username.
+We suggest using your callsign as the username which will be indicated below as "myCall".
+You can, however, create any username you desire.
+Substitute your actual GitHub username for "myCall" in the examples below.
 3. On the GitHub website, click the `Sign In` button and enter your username or email, followed by your github password.
 4. You can enter "aredn" into the search bar to find all repositories related to AREDN, or if you want to contribute directly to the AREDN firmware you can type this URL into your web browser: `https://github.com/aredn/aredn_ar71xx`.